-“If I was human, this’d be my idea of Hell,” Blaine muttered under his breath.
+“If I was human, this’d be my idea of Hell,” Blaine muttered under his breath, desperate to escape.

 “Bullshit.
-You’re forever twenty-seven.
+You’re eternally twenty-seven.
 What’s up with you these days?”

-Blaine massaged the back of his neck and stared hard at the ground.
+Massaging the back of his neck, Blaine stared so hard at the ground, his vision blurred.
 “Do you ever feel like you’re switched off?
 Like you’re going through the motions but you’re not really there?”

-Blaine inhaled deeply and plunged into giddy light-headedness.
-His friend was right.
+Blaine inhaled deeply and welcomed the plunge into giddy lightheadedness.
+Leito was right.
 At least it was something.
 He was stupid for trying to talk about his feelings when he barely had any.
 He’d mastered the art of numbness.

-After two more of Leito’s notoriously strong joints, Blaine forgot himself.
+After two more of Leito’s notoriously strong joints, Blaine succeeded in forgetting himself.
 Even the afterparty idea was starting to seem less repugnant.
 He supposed he ought to show face.
-Technically, none of this would be happening if it weren’t for him.
+There wouldn’t even be anything to celebrate if it weren’t for him.

 Despite his youthful appearance, he’d founded the world’s most famous modelling agency and fashion enterprise decades ago.
 His job title on the books, Chief Advisor to the CEO, was only a cover in the same way Blaine Lycanos was merely this season’s nom de guerre.
 Everything about him was a carefully constructed fiction.